 In Australia, any person who is aged 21 years or older at the commencement of their Australian Apprenticeship is considered a mature aged apprentice, or adult apprentice.
 The same is applied to Australian Traineeships and mature aged trainees.

 Do mature aged apprentices get paid higher than a normal apprentice?

 All Australian apprentices are paid subject to the relevant award for the industry in which they are working.
 Awards detail the legal entitlements of an employee, such as minimum wages and conditions, per the industry or position in which they are employed.
 These awards also cover the general apprentice pay rate (commencing under the age of 21) and the adult apprentice pay rate (commencing at age 21 or over) which is typically at a higher rate.
-There are two award systems that an Australian apprentice may be paid under – State Based and Federal.
+There are two award systems that an Australian apprentice may be paid under – State-based and Federal.

-State Based – minimum wages and conditions are met under a State legislation.
+State-based – minimum wages and conditions are met under a State legislation.
 These obligations differ between States and Territories in Australia.

 Federal – national minimum wage and national employment standards apply.

-MIGAS pays under the Federal award and we go above and beyond to pay in accordance with Fair Work Australia’s national recommendations.
+MIGAS pays the Federal award and we go above and beyond to pay in accordance with Fair Work Australia’s national recommendations.